-- For ventilation purposes during or after a shower, and for drying wet clothing, close the toilet compartment door and open the window or the toilet compartment skylight.
-This improves the air circulation. - Close the shower curtain completely when showering, so that no water is able to enter the area between the wash room wall and the shower tray. - After taking a shower, rinse soap residue from the shower tray, otherwise cracks can appear in the shower tray over time. - ▷ After using the shower, wipe it dry to prevent moisture from collecting. - ➢ Further information about cleaning the toilet compartment can be found in the section 11.2.
+- ➢ For ventilation purposes during or after a shower, and for drying wet clothing, close the toilet compartment door and open the window or the toilet compartment skylight.
+This improves the air circulation. - Close the shower curtain completely when showering, so that no water is able to enter the area between the wash room wall and the shower tray. - After taking a shower, rinse soap residue from the shower tray, otherwise cracks can appear in the shower tray over time. - Further information about cleaning the toilet compartment can be found in the section 11.2.